zenml-io/zenml/examples/README.md

 zenml example run EXAMPLE_NAME  # not implemented for all examples
 ```

+## ☎️ Talk to us
 Have any questions?
-Want more tutorials?
-Spot out-dated, frustrating tutorials?
+Want more examples?
+Did you spot any out-dated, frustrating examples?
 We got you covered!

 Feel free to let us know by creating an